When Is the Best Time to Visit Japan? Seasonal Guide

 • Festivals: Fuji Rock Festival (July), Nozawa Onsen Fire Festival (January)

-Japan’s cultural richness is showcased through its festivals, historic sites, and traditional practices all year long.
+Japan’s cultural richness is showcased year-round through its festivals, historic sites, and traditional practices.

 In January, hatsumode brings crowds to Meiji Shrine in Tokyo and Fushimi Inari Taisha in Kyoto to pray for good fortune.
 February’s Sapporo Snow Festival highlights Japan’s artistic flair with massive snow and ice sculptures.
 Summer’s Gion Matsuri in Kyoto is a month-long celebration featuring floats, parades, and street performances, while August’s Aomori Nebuta Matsuri lights up the night with illuminated floats.

 Cultural experiences extend beyond festivals.
-Tea ceremonies in Kyoto provide insight into Japan’s traditions, while soaking in onsens, especially in Hokkaido during winter, offers relaxation with cultural immersion.
+Tea ceremonies in Kyoto provide insight into Japan’s traditions, while soaking in hot springs, especially in Hokkaido during winter, offers relaxation with cultural immersion.

 Notable Events and Activities: